dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

 Now, we have the `speakerlist` components folder.
 Take a brief pause here.

 The speaker list component should list all the speakers on the platform.
-The question now is, *Where are the speakers?*, *Where will that data come from?* In a production app, these data will be made available to our app from an API.
-However, we'll simply make use of an array and use a service.
+The question now is, *Where are the speakers?*, *Where will that data come from?*

+In a production app, the data will be made available to our app from an API.
+In the absence of an API, we'll simply make use of an array and use a service.

 Let's create the speaker service.
 Create a new folder, `services`, inside the `app` directory.
 And create a `speakerservice.js` file inside the `services` folder.

-Add code to the file:
+Add code to the file like so:

 _services/speakerservice.js_